ermaitland/ga-project-2/README.md

 # Wins

 I am proud of the visual aspect of the project.
-I added a main.scss page which allowed for some more styles to be added as some of the bulma colours could be quite limited.
+I added a main.scss page which allowed for some more styles to be added as some of the Bulma colours could be quite limited.
 I also added in some more media queries for things like the navbar which was hard to make work with a drop down on a tablet or phone.

 ```css
 @media only screen and (max-width: 500px) {